 - the obligation arose informally and the terms of the obligation do not have the feel of a normal commercial arrangement;

 - there has been no written demand for payment despite the due date has passed;

 - there has been a delay in enforcing the obligation; or

 - the amount of money is such that it would be more likely for the creditor to be likely to waive the obligation either wholly or partly, albeit the amount of money involved is not necessarily decisive, and there are examples in the authorities of large amounts of money being treated as being soft obligations.

 - It may be that there are some factors in a particular case which fall on one side of the line and other factors which fall on the other.
 It is for the judge to determine, looking at all of these factors and maybe other matters, the appropriate determinations to make in a particular case in the promotion of a fair outcome.

-Although this won’t prevent arguments about whether loans are soft/hard, this guidance is useful for clients and solicitors alike, on how the court treats divorce loans obtained by one of the parties, and how far a client wants to spend costs on arguing it.
+Although this won’t prevent arguments about whether loans are soft/hard, this guide is useful for clients and solicitors alike, on how the court treats divorce loans obtained by one of the parties, and how far a client wants to spend costs on arguing it.

 Lisa Pepper is a partner in the family department specialising in divorce and finance matters.
 She is also an accredited mediator.
 She is ranked as a leading lawyer in Chambers UK, Chambers HNW, The Legal 500, Spears HNW directory and Tatler Advisory.

 To speak with Lisa or her team please call or complete the form below.